daniestevez/galileo-osnma/osnma-longan-nano/README.md

 The client can send an INAV word by sending a line such as
 ```
-19 1176 120939 2a2aaaaaaaaaaaaaaaaaa80327fd4618
+19 1176 120939 1 2a2aaaaaaaaaaaaaaaaaa80327fd4618
 ```
-The first number indicates the SVN (E19), the second number indicates the week number, the third number indicates the time of week in seconds, and after this the data in the INAV word is included in hex.
+The first number indicates the SVN (E19), the second number indicates the week number, the third number indicates the time of week in seconds, the fourth number indicates the band, and after this the data in the INAV word is included in hex.

 Similarly, OSNMA data is sent by the client with a line such as
 ```
-19 1176 120939 6d0309ba0b
+19 1176 120939 1 6d0309ba0b
 ```

 The microcontroller indicates to the client that it is ready to receive a new piece